Purpose and Scope

 What Happens to Your Input?

-Feedback received by January 31, 2019 will be incorporated in a “what we heard” summary report that will be released publicly in spring 2019.
-Government will carefully consider input received during the public comment period when developing policy and regulations pursuant to the proposed Professional Governance Act.
+Feedback received by March 4, 2019 will be incorporated in a “what we heard” summary report that will be released publicly in spring 2019.
+Government will carefully consider input received during the public comment period when developing policy and regulations pursuant to the Professional Governance Act.